of1r/Minecraft-Server-Ansible/README.md

-This Ansible playbook is the fastest way to create a Minecraft Server with the minimal effort.
+This Ansible playbook is the fastest way to create a Minecraft Server with minimal effort.

 Update Role - Installing and updating all the necessary packages.
 Misc Role - Creating user, groups and directories.